ndsev/zserio-tutorial-python/README.md

 are interested in hands-on C++ or Java with zserio.

 You find the complete tutorial in this example.
 To follow along the description just clone this repo and check the sources.
-For convenience and compatibility reasons, we have included the zserio.jar compiler version 1.2.0-pre1 and the corresponded runtime in this repository.
+For convenience and compatibility reasons, we have included the zserio.jar compiler and the corresponded runtime in this repository.
 The zserio compiler is located in the project's root folder and the runtime library is in subfolder `3rdparty`.

 The latest build of the zserio compiler and runtime library can be get from